gharials/dev-path/docs/internet-web/web-pages.md

 </head>
 ```

-The external resources are usually stored in the server's [static directory](web-servers.md#serving-static-contents), but can be in an external server too.
-After receiving an HTML, browsers [send requests to the server](./web-servers.md#how-an-http-server-serves-websites) for each of the specified resources.

 ???+ info "Passing CSS and JavaScript within HTML"

     CSS and JavaScript can also be passed within the HTML document itself, instead of linking them as external resources.
 This approach is suitable for small CSS and JavaScript codes.
 This is done with the `<style>` and `<script>` tags, respectively.
 An example follows: